revilowaldow/BITC/Sessions/2023/09 10 - Session 8.md

 	- Destiny
 Generally encouraging

+Caenis Made Popcorn Treats
+	We added chef feat to sheet but haven't applied the associated stat increase

 [[Aru]] visits reed squeeze bar with [[Kippen]]
 	There are a number of Grovers present
 	Elves, community circle